MRCSIBR/Data-Exercise-solution/README.md

 # Data-Exercise-solution
-Solucions for 2 exercises with streamlit deployment
+Solutions for 2 exercises with streamlit deployment